-The TMDL evaluated pollutant loads from forested lands and various ranges of vegetative cover on undeveloped urban lands and determined they generate the lowest pollutant loads.
-There is no data supporting the notion that vacant urban lots contribute any more pollutants than undeveloped forest lands.
+The TMDL evaluated pollutant potential from forested lands and undeveloped urban lands with various ranges of vegetative cover and determined they generate the lowest pollutant potential.
+There is no formal data supporting the notion that vacant urban lots contribute any more pollutants than undeveloped forest lands.